matt2718/colorado-qb/_pages/info/knowledge-bowl-comparison.md

 rewards players for their depth of knowledge.

 Correctly answering a tossup earns a team a bonus---three questions worth 10 points each.
-This allows a team to earn up to 45 points in a single toosup-bonus cycle.
+This allows a team to earn up to 45 points in a single tossup-bonus cycle.

 ## Statistics